 Have you ever wondered how to roast your meats?
-Well in the 1930's many were wondering about method of roasting called the cold oven method.
-In this historical article by Jessie Read she share her research on this method.
+Well in the 1930's many were wondering about a method of roasting called the cold oven method.
+In this historical article by Jessie Read she shares her research on this method.

 There have been many queries on this new method of roasting meats by what has come to be known as the "cold oven method."
 It is so entirely contrary to our regular meat cookery rules that it requires a little explanation.
 This may best be done by quoting lnez Wilson, Director of Home Economics, National Live Stock and Meat Board:

 "A constant high temperature ' in roasting cuts down the number of servings materially.
 In a test made by a university home economics department, two ribs or beef, a right and a left from the same carcass, and each weighing exactly 14 pounds, were roasted, one in a hot oven at 500 degrees Fahrenheit and the other in a slow oven at 230 degrees Fahrenheit.
 The ribs roasted at 500° F. lost 5 pounds, 12 ounces while the roast cooked at the low temperature lost one pound, 14 ounces, almost 4 pounds sacrificed to a hot oven.